svalenti52/Praxis/README.md

     T(327) + T(216) + T(72) + T(24) + T(8) + T(4) + T(2) = 216 + 72 + 24 + 8 + 4 +
     2 + 1 = 327 (which means 327 is a perfect totient number).
 Note that the iterated
     sum for the number 327 is derived from T(327) = 216, T(216) = 72, T(72) = 24, etc.

+Almost Prime - 19-Apr-2019

+    A k-almost-prime is a number > 1 that is product of k primes.
+A squarefree k-almost-prime is a number that is the product of k distinct primes.
+    Find the set of the first 10 k-almost-prime numbers, then the set of the first squarefree k-almost-prime numbers, where k is taken from the range [1, 5].

+Collatz Primes - 1-May-2015

+    A Collatz Sequence is one that starts with a given natural number, N.  It then proceeds by N/2 if N is even, 3N+1 if N is odd.
+The Collatz Sequence terminates when reaches the value 1.
+The Collatz Conjecture is that all Collatz Sequences terminate.
+    Find the first Collatz Sequence that contains 65 or more primes.

+Hailstones - 17-Feb-2012

+    This is to do with the Collatz Sequence.
+Its tendency to go up-and-down repeatedly like hailstones in a thundercloud suggests the title for this article.
+    For this item, selected the task of finding the number with the maximum sized Collatz Sequence for the range 1..1,600,000.